bbaappss/turbo-archer/README.md

 turbo-archer
 ============

-This is a sandbox repository for projects that need a more
+This is a sandbox repository for projects and ideas that are going to require a formal method of prototyping.